bradbell/rustad/readme.md

 8. Dynamic parameters; i.e., function arguments that are treated as constant during differeniation.

+9. Absolute zero multiplication; i.e., zero times nan is also zero.
+    This is important when computing derivatives where some of the components are nan, but they are not used.

 ## Under Construction
 Reduce tape size both during recording and by optimizing the operation sequence.